splunk/public-o11y-docs/synthetics/test-config/devices.rst

 Viewport
 ===================================
-Browser tests in Splunk Synthetic Monitoring capture the visual experience of a user interacting with your application.
+Browser tests capture the visual experience of a user interacting with your application.
 The viewport is the framed area on a device's screen for viewing information, such as the browser window on a desktop.
-By default, browser tests run from a desktop-sized viewport, but you can select a different viewport size from a list of common devices to test the user experience from a variety of window sizes and device types.
+By default, browser tests run from a desktop-sized viewport, but in the test creation view you can select a different device type to test the user experience from a different viewport size.

 Network connection